RescuedBuffalo/valorant-esport-simulator/README.md

 A web-based management simulation game where players take on the role of a Valorant esports team manager.
 Build your team from the ground up, manage players, compete in tournaments, and become the best Valorant organization in the world.

+## Inspiration
+My inspiration is drawn from EHM and my love for the Valorant Esports scene.
+The three key features I want to draw from my EHM inspiration are:
+1. Simulation quality over graphics
+2. Roster customization - allow easy roster uploads and creations
+3. Multiplayer features

 ## 🎮 Core Gameplay Loop

 1. **Team Management**